The ‘side hustle’ culture: Is this the new norm?

 On the other hand, passion for a hobby was also pinpointed as something that inspires their motivation.
 Creative types in the arts & culture industry are the most inclined to start a passion project.

 Also indicative that money isn’t the sole driving factor of side hustles, is the fact that respondents earning £15,000 or less a year are significantly more likely to have a side hustle for the love of the hobby than higher earners.
 In fact, they’re nearly four times more likely to identify passion as a reason for their secondary project than those earning £55,000 or more.

-Concordant with the other age groups surveyed, 55+ year-olds are most prepared to start a side hustle for the additional income, which could be held accountable the growing pressure to regularly supplement their pension pot or continue earning beyond retirement age.
+Concordant with the other age groups surveyed, those aged 55 and over are most prepared to start a side hustle for the additional income, which could be held accountable the growing pressure to regularly supplement their pension pot or continue earning beyond retirement age.

 According to the Office of National Statistics just under 1.2 million people over the age of 65 were still in work in the UK in 2018 , and further research has found that the number of employees expecting to work past 70 has doubled since 2010 .

 It’s possible that taking on a side hustle later in life could be a means of putting more money aside for retirement – with low pension savings proving a big problem in the UK since the 2008 recession.
 For those who choose to continue in work after retirement age, a project like this could also pave the way to a more flexible set-up, if full-time hours are no longer possible or desirable.